 While the Phantom V is unquestionably original, unrestored and beautifully maintained, accompanied by a report from Rolls-Royce historian Diane Brandon and exhaustive history files including home movies from its Royal travels, the car’s true appeal remains a unique and somewhat unusual history – peppered with famous names.
 Simply put, this could be the ultimate Phantom V in every regard.

 Get a closer look at the Rolls-Royce here.

 *Coachbuilt to Flying Spur design *One of Only 19 LHD Rolls-Royce Cloud III Flying Spurs *Los Angeles Auto Show Car The legendary Rolls Royce and Bentley Flying Spurs were coachbuilt by HJ Mulliner Park Ward for special customers wanting a sportier car than the company's standard production offerings.
 Designed for the owner who enjoyed driving themselves, the Flying Spur has spacious front seat

 Rare 1963 Rolls-Royce Silver Cloud III James Young SCT100 'Baby Phantom': One of only 33 Produced This 1963 Rolls-Royce SCT100 is one of just 33 produced and is in excellent original condition.
 The elusive Silver Cloud III James Young Long Wheelbase SCT100 is also known as the 'Baby Phantom'.
 White with tan leather interior, factory partition, and RHD.
-The car has been service
+The car has been serviced and maintained

 Rolls Royce Silver Cloud III finished in silver over blue Grey leather interior with contrasting blue carpets.
 Excellent interior woodwork and chrome work.
 Recent brake overhaul and service (close to £5,000 spent) MOT to August 2019 with service history & handbook £27,755 ONO Telephone 07849 615354 (Kent) No emails or timewasters thank you.